Guide for Applicants

 Registration Period: May 5th – May 31st

 This is the window for prospective candidates (individuals, consortia, or companies) to submit their applications.
+Applications can be edited until voting starts June 10th.

 Voting Period: June 10th – July 1st